Eco Washing Up Liquid

 Firstly, some brands are still using toxic chemicals within their products, despite the known environmental risks.
 Our Toxic Chemicals Policy criterion marks companies down for the use of toxic chemicals, including formaldehyde, triclosan, parabens, and phthalates.

-Unfortunately, only 6 brands received a top ethical rating for their Toxic Chemicals Policy, whilst the rest are either using toxic chemicals or are not being transparent about what ingredients are present in their products.
-Some examples of brands that received the worst rating for their use of toxic chemicals include Fairy, Seventh Generation, and Morning Fresh.
+Unfortunately, only 50% of brands received a top ethical rating for their Toxic Chemicals Policy, whilst the rest are either using toxic chemicals or are not being transparent about what ingredients are present in their products.
+Some examples of brands that received the worst rating for their use of toxic chemicals include Fairy, Seventh Generation and Morning Fresh.
 If you want to buy eco washing up liquid, you should avoid products by these brands.

 Additionally, you may want to stay away from brands that are owned by large conglomerates, as these companies are typically involved in many unethical practices, from child labour to animal testing, to poor environmental practices.